XuChenqi/PHBS_MLF_2019/README.md

 2. Ratio features: Ratio between two satistic features.
 3. Time features: Features that involve time.
 ## Model Building
+### Up-Sampling & Down-Sampling
+Through statistics, we have a total of 279525 samples, while the number of samples with the "label =1" (having the behavior of buying item)is only 1529.The ratio of samples with "label=1" and "label=0" is around 1:190.
+In order to eliminate the impact of data imbalance on the model results, we upscaled the data with "label=1" and also downscaled the data with "label=0" in the training set.In the end, the ratio of samples with "label=1" and "label=0" is around 1:10.
 ## Metrics

 ## Future Work